lavolp3/MMM-Keyboard/README.md

 ```
 this.sendNotification("KEYBOARD", {
     key: "uniqueKey",
-    style: "default"
+    style: "default",
+    data: {},
 });
 ```

 The payload of the notification must be an object containing two parameters:
 `key`: You can use any unique key, it is advised to use the module name.
 MMM-Keyboard will take the key and send it back for the module to understand it.
-`style`: Use "default" or "numbers" here,
+`style`: Use "default" or "numbers" here.
+`data`: Any data you want to transfer.
+E.g. if the keyboard input should be allocated to a certain element.

 ## Receiving data